ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 These rules can be applied at two scopes:

 1. At a global scope, which is the default that is used when creating a new schema version.
 2. At a per-schema level.
-If a per-schema level rule is defined, then this overrides the global default for the particular schema.
+If a per-schema level rule is defined, it overrides the global default for the particular schema.

 By default, the registry has a global compatibility rule setting of `NONE`.
-Per-schema level rules must be defined otherwise the schema will default to using the global setting.
+Per-schema level rules must be defined, otherwise the schema will default to using the global setting.

-## Using the schema registry with the Confluent SerDes
+## Using the schema registry with the the third party SerDes
 {: #using_schema_regsitry_serdes}

+Schema registry supports the use of the following third party SerDes:

+- Confluent SerDes

-To configure the Confluent SerDes to use the schema registry, you will need to specify two properties in the configuration of your Kafka client:
+To configure the Confluent SerDes to use the schema registry, you need to specify two properties in the configuration of your Kafka client:

 Property name | Value
 --- | ---
 SCHEMA_REGISTRY_URL_CONFIG | Set this to the URL of the schema registry, including your credentials as basic authentication, and with a path of <code>/confluent</code>.
 For example, if <code>$APIKEY</code> is the API key to use and <code>$HOST</code> is the host from the <code>kafka_http_url</code> field in the service credentials, then the value should be in the form: <code>https://token:$APIKEY@$HOST/confluent</code>
 BASIC_AUTH_CREDENTIALS_SOURCE | Set to <code>URL</code>.
 This instructs the SerDes to use HTTP basic authentication using the credentials supplied in the schema registry URL.

-The diagram shows an example of the properties requires to create a kafka producer, that uses the Confluent SerDes and can be connected to the {{site.data.keyword.messagehub}} service
+The following diagram shows an example of the properties required to create a Kafka producer, that uses the Confluent SerDes and can be connected to the {{site.data.keyword.messagehub}} service:

 ![Kafka properties for Confluent Serdes](schema_registry7.png "Diagram showing showing the properties required to create a Kafka producer that uses the Confluent SerDes, and can be connected to the {{site.data.keyword.messagehub}} service"){: caption="Figure 1.
 Kafka properties for Confluent Serdes" caption-side="bottom"}